Nonrepetitive Colouring via Entropy Compression: Pathwidth Proofs

-\begin{proof}[Proof of Theorem~\ref{thm:StarPathwidth}] We proceed by induction on $k\geq 0$.
+\begin{proof}[Proof of Theorem~\ref{thm:StarPathwidth}] We proceed by induction on $\width\geq 0$.
 Every graph with pathwidth 0 is edgeless, and is thus star 1-colourable, as desired.
-Now assume that $G$ is a graph with pathwidth $k\geq 1$.
+Now assume that $G$ is a graph with pathwidth $\width\geq 1$.
 We may assume that $G$ is connected.
-Let $G'$ be an interval graph such that $G'$ contains $G$ as a spanning subgraph and $\omega(G')=k+1$.
+Let $G'$ be an interval graph containing $G$ as a spanning subgraph and with $\maxclique(G')=\width+1$.
 Let $I(v)$ be the interval representing each vertex $v$.
 Let $X$ be an inclusion-wise minimal set of vertices in $G'$ such that for every vertex $w$,

 The set $X$ exists since $X=V(G)$ satisfies \eqref{eqn:Condition}.
 It is easily seen that $G[X]$ is an induced path, say $(x_1,\dots,x_n)$.
 Colour $x_i$ by $i\bmod{3}$ (in $\{0,1,2\}$).
 Observe that $G'[X]$ is star 3-coloured.
-By \eqref{eqn:Condition}, the subgraph $G'-X$ is an interval graph with $\omega(G'-X)\leq k$.
-Thus, by induction, $G'-X$ is star-colourable with colours $\{3,4,\dots,3k\}$.
+By \eqref{eqn:Condition}, the subgraph $G'-X$ is an interval graph with $\maxclique(G'-X)\leq \width$.
+Thus, by induction, $G'-X$ is star-colourable with colours $\{3,4,\dots,3\width\}$.
 Suppose on the contrary that $G'$ contains a 2-coloured path $(u,v,w,x)$.
 First suppose that $u$ is in $X$.
 Then $w$ is also in $X$.
 If $v$ is also in $X$ then so is $x$, which contradicts the fact that $G'[X]$ is star-coloured.
 So $v\not\in X$.
-Since $u$ and $v$ receive the same colour, there are at least two vertices $p$ and $q$ between $u$ and $v$ in the path $G'[X]$.
+Since $u$ and $w$ receive the same colour, there are at least two vertices $p$ and $q$ between $u$ and $w$ in the path $G'[X]$.
 Thus replacing $p$ and $q$ by $v$ gives a shorter path that satisfies \eqref{eqn:Condition}.
 This contradiction proves that $u\not\in X$.
 By symmetry $x\not\in X$.
 Since $X$ and $G'-X$ are assigned disjoint sets of colours, $v\not\in X$ and $w\not\in X$.
 Hence $(u,v,w,x)$ is a 2-coloured path in $G'-X$, which is the desired contradiction.
-Hence $G'$ is star-coloured with $3k+1$ colours. \end{proof}
+Hence $G'$ is star-coloured with $3\width+1$ colours. \end{proof}